achalpratap/Zomato-SQL-Analysis/README.md

 ## Tools used in this project :
 - MySQL

-## - Instructions for how to run the project
+##  Instructions for how to run the project

-1. Install the MySQL Workbench application
+1. Install the MySQL Workbench application.
-2. Download the all csv files from zomato csv
+2. Download the all csv files from zomato csv.
 3. Import all the files into MySQL Workbench and run the tables.
 4. To get the csv dataset go to https://github.com/achalpratap/Zomato-SQL-Analysis/tree/main/Zomato%20csv .
 This is the data repository for the Zomato SQL Analysis Project.
 5. To get query for question set go to https://github.com/achalpratap/Zomato-SQL-Analysis/blob/main/Zomato_casestudy_sql.sql .
 This is the data repository for the Zomato SQL Analysis Project.